Stop! Your Lease Extension in Gwaelod Y Garth Could Be FREE

 Chelsea Building Society 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower.

 Lease extensions in Gwaelod Y Garth can be a difficult process.
-We recommend you secure guidance from a conveyancing solicitor and surveyor well versed in the legislation and lease extension process.
+We recommend you secure professional help from a conveyancing solicitor and surveyor well versed in the legislation and lease extension process.

 Gwaelod Y Garth case: